Prithvi Singh Azad: Early and personal life

 Prithvi Singh Azad was born on 15 September 1892 at Lalru, a small town in Mohali district of the North Indian state of Punjab.
-He was a Rajput (Bhati clan), but he did a lot of work for the upliftment of Dalits.
-While still in his teens, we was married to Prabhavati Devi, a lady of his own community and similar social background, in a match arranged by their parents in the usual Indian way.
+He did a lot of work for the upliftment of Dalits.
+While still in his teens, he was married to Prabhavati Devi, a lady of his own community and similar social background, in a match arranged by their parents in the usual Indian way.
 The marriage was entirely harmonious in the traditional Indian mould and it lasted all their lives, through the tribulations of the freedom struggle, imprisonment and relative poverty.
-The couple were blessed with children, including a son, Ajit Singh Bhati, and a daughter, Dr. Pragya Kumar, who retired as chief medical officer at Panjab University, Chandigarh.
+The couple had children, including a son, Ajit Singh Bhati, and a daughter, Dr. Pragya Kumar, who retired as chief medical officer at Panjab University, Chandigarh.

 According to the historian Ramachandra Guha, who makes the assertion in his book "Rebels against the Raj," Mirabehn, daughter of a British admiral and one of Mahatma Gandhi's closest disciples, was enamoured of Prithvi Singh Azad and infatuated with him for many years; she even wrote him a number of letters expressing her feelings.
-However, he received absolutely no reciprocation from Azad, and finally she moved away.
+However, she received absolutely no reciprocation from Azad, and finally she moved away.
 Guha refers to a number of respectable sources to make these assertions.

 Biography

 Singh was attracted to the nationalist movement while he was still in his teens, and is reported to have been influenced by the arrest of Lokmanya Tilak and Khudi Ram Bose by the British government in 1907–08.
 He visited the United States in 1912, where he met Lala Har Dayal, one of the founders of later-day Ghadar Party, a militant organization formed by Indians in North America for the liberation of India.
 He also assisted in the establishment of Hindustan Ghadar, the mouthpiece of the party.
-Returning to India along with around 150 freedom fighters, he was captured by the British on 7 December 1914, tried, sentenced for 10 years' imprisonment and spent time in various jails, including Calcutta, Madras and the Cellular Jail.
+Returning to India along with around 150 freedom fighters, he was captured by the British on 7 December 1914, tried, sentenced to 10 years imprisonment and spent time in various jails, including Calcutta, Madras and the Cellular Jail.
 After the initial futile attempt, he escaped by jumping out of a running train while he was being transferred from one jail to another.
 Later, he became an associate of Chandra Shekhar Azad and reportedly received a Mauser pistol from him.
 It was reported that Azad was with Chandra Shekhar Azad just before the British forces surrounded him at Alfred Park on 27 February 1931, but the latter asked Prithvi Singh to escape while deciding to continue his battle with the forces; alternatively another contention was that the two Azads met at Alfred Park a few days before the death of Chandra Shekhar.